 Nature art comes in many forms and sizes and Mark Trinham’s work spans the whole range, from graphic design and illustration to sculpture, from painting and music to massive public art projects requiring a high level of production and project management skills.

-Collaborations with other artists is important to Mark.
+Collaborations with other artists are important to Mark.
 Sharing information, skills and inspiring each other.
-Most notably, Romanis Trinham Collaborations P/L is a company that grew from over 20 years working in collaboration with Glenn Romanis.
+Most notably, Romanis Trinham Collaborations P/L is a company that grew from over 25 years working in collaboration with Glenn Romanis.

 Not all of Mark’s projects are meant to be enjoyed just by the eye!
-He is also part of several musical collaborations, such as Solar Drift with Demir Aliu, Monkey Plus Three and The Bonnie Upwelling Choir which includes his wife Fee and Moonah.
-Moonah is a well-established six-member band with an eclectic, atmospheric sound.
+He is also part of several musical collaborations, such as Moonah, Lucy and the Night Sky, Form 1 Lane, Chantananda, The Bonnie Upwelling Choir and Solar Drift with Demir Aliu. see Music Gallery.

 If you understand nature and the environment, you learn to love it.
 If you love your environment, protecting it comes naturally.